elixir-examples/elixir-examples.github.io/_posts/2016-02-29-head-of-a-list.markdown

 ---
 layout: post
-title:  "Get the head of a list"
+title:  "Head of a list"
 date:   2016-02-29 02:37:58 -0600
 categories: list
 ---